balfej3/2017-CA326-jbalfe-irishmadesimple/functional_spec/func_spec.md

 • Description

-The app will feature a section that contains links to external resources associated with the Irish language e.g. videos, links to lessons for adults
+The app will feature a section that contains links to external resources associated with the chosen language e.g. videos, links to lessons for adults

 • Criticality